-Prior to doing a comprehensive analysis, the data was scrutinized for missing responses, as these omissions adversely affect the SEM outcomes.
+We scrutinized the data for missing responses before conducting a comprehensive analysis, as these omissions adversely affect the SEM outcomes.
 Kline (1998) identifies three methods for addressing concerns of missing data.
-Casewise deletion is employed to ensure consistency by analyzing only cases with complete records.
+We employ casewise deletion to ensure consistency, analyzing only cases with complete records.
 The second method is pairwise deletion, which involves the elimination of missing replies for constructs throughout a particular calculation as necessary.
-The third strategy is imputation, which involves analyzing patterns and replacing a missing observation with a score from another case that has a comparable profile across other variables (Kline, 1998).
+For the third strategy, imputation, patterns are looked at, and a score from another case with a similar profile across other variables is used to fill in a missing observation (Kline, 1998).
 Recently, more inventive methods have been utilized to tackle the problem of missing data, including Maximum Likelihood Estimation (MLE).
 This study saw minimal concerns with missing data, as Google Forms was mostly utilized for questionnaire distribution.